actions/setup-python/docs/advanced-usage.md

         python-version: ${{ matrix.python-version }}
     - run: python my_script.py
 ```
-More details on PyPy syntax and examples of using preview / nightly versions of PyPy can be found in the [Available versions of PyPy](#pypy) section.
+More details on PyPy syntax can be found in the [Available versions of PyPy](#pypy) section.

 ## Matrix Testing